Tagada85/smiling-artichoke/src/sass/implement-code-splitting-react.md

 Bundling is great when your application is small, but as your application grows, the bundle grows as well.
 That means, if a user loads the home page of your web app, she will still have to import the bundle of your ENTIRE application...

 This can cause performance issues.
-To avoid this,
+To avoid this, we can implement code splitting.
+In this article, we will use code splitting based on our routes.

+## React.lazy() and Suspense